redhead/diploma-thesis/Introduction.md

 ## Goals

-The goal of this diploma thesis and the work behind it was to study the basic principles of the Event Sourcing and CQRS patterns, and to implement them into a real-world software project written in the Java programming language.
+The goal of this diploma thesis and the work behind it was to study the basic principles of the Event Sourcing and CQRS patterns and to implement them into a real-world software project written in the Java programming language.
 Additionally, it aimed at comparing the design patterns with the traditional architecture of enterprise applications.

 ## About the text